-(6) The construction of the proposed facility shall not jeopardize the continued existence of threatened or endangered species as listed by the Florida Fish and Wildlife Conservation Commission or the U.S. Fish and Wildlife Service.
+- (6) The construction of the proposed facility shall not jeopardize the continued existence of threatened or endangered species as listed by the Florida Fish and Wildlife Conservation Commission or the U.S. Fish and Wildlife Service. - (7) The design and construction of the proposed facilities complies with: - (a) All State and Federal regulations and permitting requirements; - (b) Chapter 16, Arts, Culture, and Historic Preservation Element of the Comprehensive Growth Management Plan; Comprehensive Plan policies in section 16.5F regarding protection of historical resources; - (c) Chapter 8, Coastal Management Element of the Comprehensive Growth Management Plan; and Comprehensive Plan policies in section 8.2A. regarding the location of public facilities in the Coastal High Hazard Area of the County; - (d) Chapter 9, Conservation and Open Space Element of the Comprehensive Growth

-- (7) The design and construction of the proposed facilities complies with: - (a) All State and Federal regulations and permitting requirements; - (b) Comprehensive Plan policies in section 16.5F regarding protection of historical resources: - (c) Comprehensive Plan policies in section 8.2A. regarding the location of public facilities in the Coastal High Hazard Area of the County; - (d) Comprehensive Plan policies in section 9.1G.7., of the Comprehensive Plan, concerning the protection of endangered, unique or rare upland habitat; and - (e) Compliance with section 9.1G.3., of the Comprehensive Plan, concerning the protection of wetlands of special concern. - (8) The facility site has been selected as part of a review of alternative sites and, based on the criteria listed above, has been found to be the site most appropriate for the facility.
+Management Plan.
+Comprehensive Plan policies in section 9.1G.7., of the Comprehensive Plan, concerning the protection of endangered, unique, or rare upland habitat; and - (e) Compliance with section 9.1G.3., of the Comprehensive Plan, concerning the protection of wetlands of special concern. - (8) The facility site has been selected as part of a review of alternative sites and, based on the criteria listed above, has been found to be the site most appropriate for the facility.